redding/a-test-runner.rb/README.md

 Usage: runtests [options] [TESTS]

 Options:
-    -s, --seed-value SEED-VALUE      use a given seed to run tests -c, --[no-]changed-only          only run test files with changes -r, --changed-ref CHANGED-REF    reference for changes, use with `-c` opt -v, --[no-]verbose               output verbose runtime test info --[no-]dry-run               output the test command to $stdout -l, --[no-]list                  list test files on $stdout
+    -s, --seed-value VALUE           use a given seed to run tests -c, --[no-]changed-only          only run test files with changes -r, --changed-ref VALUE          reference for changes, use with `-c` opt -p, --parallel-workers VALUE     number of parallel workers to use (if applicable) -v, --[no-]verbose               output verbose runtime test info --[no-]dry-run               output the test command to $stdout -l, --[no-]list                  list test files on $stdout